 A grudge match here as Cara had been a thorn in CandyFloss’s rear for the last few shows.
-Showing up in her matches and generally being a nuisence.
+Showing up in her matches and generally being a nuisance.

-Cara retaliated in kind with some brutal kicks to her head and a beaitiful flip up kick which almost ended up with CandyFloss being given Noir’s trademark lick…..UGH!
+Cara retaliated in kind with some brutal kicks to her head and a beautiful flip-up kick which almost ended up with CandyFloss being given Noir’s trademark lick…..UGH!

 Winner – CandyFloss

 The in-ring debut of Angelico brought the crowd to its feet.
 Their first time seeing the death-defying Lucha Underground member left a mark ion each and every one of them after this match.

 The match didn’t start as everyone expected, mat-based grappling began this match.
 And to be honest not much high flying action took place, which I for one didn’t mind.
 It’s great seeing two professionals have a change of pace.